MS in Biostatistics

 Degree Requirements

-In addition to the Graduate College minimum requirements, students must meet the following program requirements:
+In addition to the Graduate College minimum requirements, students must complete the following program requirements:

-• Course Work: At least 32 semester hours must be in courses other than IPHS 598 and at least 9 semester hours must be at the 500 level.
-No more than 4 hours of IPHS 596 may be applied to the degree.
+• Generalist Program: School-wide requirements totaling 6 semester hours, at least 32 semester hours in divisional core courses, and the remaining hours in elective coursework.
+At least 9 semester hours must be at the 500 level.
+No more than 5 semester hours of IPHS 596 may be applied to the degree.

 School-Wide Requirements